Rasam (dish): Origin

-Rasam in Tamil and Malayalam, Thili sāru in Kannada (Kannada script: ತಿಳಿ ಸಾರು), Thili means watery, Saaru means curry or chāru (చారు) in Telugu means "essence" and, by extension, "juice" or "soup".
+Rasam in Tamil and Malayalam, Thili sāru in Kannada (Kannada script: ತಿಳಿ ಸಾರು), Thili means watery, Saaru means curry/stew, chāru (చారు) in Telugu means "essence" and, by extension, "juice" or "soup".
 In South Indian households rasam commonly refers to a soupy dish prepared with a sweet-sour stock made from either kokum or tamarind, along with tomato and lentil, added spices and garnish.

+The name rasam is derived from Sanskrit रस; transliterated: rása, meaning sap, juice, or essence.
+The Sanskrit word also yielded the English word rasa, in the aesthetic sense.

 Ingredients

 Rasam is prepared mainly with a tart base such as kokum, malabar tamarind (kudam puli), tamarind, vate huli (vate huli powder), ambula or amchur (dried green mango) stock depending on the region.
 A dal or lentil stock (for rasam, the typical dal used is split yellow pigeon peas or mung beans) is optional but is used in several rasam recipes.
 Jaggery, cumin, black pepper, turmeric, tomato, lemon, mustard seeds, chilli powder, curry leaves, garlic, shallots and coriander leaves may be used as flavoring ingredients and garnish in South India.